cran-simul/workshop-lorainne-2024/index.md

 #### Christophe Cerisara
 *Study of a few properties of LLM pruning*

+#### Jérémy Cohen
+*Implicit Regularization in Regularized (Nonnegative) Low-Rank Approximations*

+**Abstract:**
+Regularized nonnegative low-rank approximations such as sparse Nonnegative Matrix Factorization or Sparse Nonnegative Tucker Decomposition are an important branch of dimensionality reduction models with enhanced interpretability.
+However, from a practical perspective, the choice of regularizers and regularization coefficients is often challenging because of the multifactor nature of these models and the lack of theory to back these choices.
+The work presented aims at improving upon these issues.
+By studying a more general model called the Homogeneous Regularized Scale-Invariant, we prove that the scale- invariance inherent to low-rank approximation models causes an implicit regularization with unexpected effects.
+This observation enables to better understand the effect of regularization functions in low-rank approximation models, to guide the choice of the regularization hyperparameters, and to design balancing strategies to enhance the convergence speed of dedicated optimization algorithms.
+We showcase our contributions on sparse Nonnegative Matrix Factorization, ridge-regularized Canonical Polyadic decomposition and sparse Nonnegative Tucker Decomposition.

 #### Bernard Mourrain
 *Low rank approximation of moment matrices and tensors*